Darwinism and the Paradox of Altruism

 Breaking Free of the Pendulum

-It’s easy to just bash our present political economic situation and run the other way, rose-colored glasses in hand – ready to embrace the polar opposite.
+It’s easy to just bash our present political economic situation and run the other way, ready to embrace the polar opposite.
 We saw this with the election of Donald Trump.
 Anything was better than Hillary Clinton and the establishment, however bad that might have been or not.
 We see it in economics with the pushback against neo-liberalism … for good reason.
 But does the answer lie on the other end of the pendulum and minimum basic income?
-Does it lie free college education for everyone, even though it’s becoming more apparent traditional college may not be the best alternative?
+Does it lie free college education for everyone, even though it’s becoming more apparent traditional college may not be the best alternative for many?

 Bill Hamilton showed us how we need to accept alternative ways of looking at our world; even down to the most basic level – Darwin’s theory of evolution.
 I propose we take it further to the community.
 We don’t live in silos.
 While genetics play a vital role in ability to sustain ourselves individually and collectively … so do the interactions with those we share a physical space with.
 Any efforts to nurture empathetic and altruistic behavior is evolutionary beneficial.